 This is the news that stays news: each moment is utterly complete and also utterly brimming with possibility.

 It's as though we're sitting in the flame-lit cave at midnight.
 The bison etched on the wall breathe as we breathe.
 Each being, each thing, and each place is always just beginning.

 THE MINOTAUR AND THE TENT

 There seems to be a strong correlation between feeling lost in our own mind and feeling estranged from the world and from each other.

-At such times, we're like the mythological minotaur, lost in a labyrinth of our own making, revising old operas and brooding over lost time—often without realizing that we're doing this or that there's another way.
+At such times, we're like the mythological minotaur, lost in a labyrinth of our own making, revising old operas and brooding over lost time.

 But when we choose to sit still and allow the stillness to find us, even a little, the old stories begin to settle down and we can taste the inklings of a new spaciousness.